In a Nutshell:

 That’s a good thing because the mesh is incredibly breathable, which means you can sit in your Autonomous—whichever one you ultimately decide is right for you—for extended periods and not get hot and sweaty.

-These chairs offer a markedly different seating experience than you’d get if you were trying to spend extended periods sitting in leather or vinyl-clad chair.
+These chairs offer a markedly different seating experience than you’d get if you were trying to spend extended periods sitting in leather or vinyl-clad chairs.
 The more time you spent sitting in it, the hotter and more uncomfortable you’d get!

 You’ll be quite comfortable at hour 4 and still comfortable at hour 6, but beyond that, the more time you spend in the chair, the more you’ll wish for some additional padding.